 The statute of limitations for cases involving medical malpractice and birth injuries is different in every state.
 If the statute of limitations runs out, you may lose the opportunity to sue for damages related to your child.
-Call the Birth Injury Lawyers Group at 1-800-222-9529 to be connected with an attorney familiar with the statute of limitations in your state.
+Call the Birth Injury Lawyers Group at (800) 222-9529 to be connected with a cerebral palsy attorney familiar with the statute of limitations in your state.

 Treatment options for cerebral palsy are generally an individualized plan because the condition, which affects your ability to move and maintain balance and posture, has a variety of impacts.

 In most cases, doctors prescribe a combination of several different strategies to combat the challenges associated with living with cerebral palsy.
 This may include addressing complications and co-occurring conditions, as well as any physical limitations caused by cerebral palsy.
 Medication, surgery, therapy, and early intervention strategies are just a few possible facets of a typical cerebral palsy treatment plan.

 Medical Treatment Plan for Cerebral Palsy

 There is no one standard course of treatment needed or effective for a child with cerebral palsy.
 Instead, doctors will need to determine the classification of the condition and how it will likely affect the child.
 They will need to consider co-occurring conditions and the impact of cerebral palsy on the child, including possible future complications.